MarinaNikon/Filtering_an_Image/README.md

 +	15 - Gaussian Blur
 +	16 - Execessive Edges

-  After runing the programm the user sees 5 options:
+  Once the main menu is showing in the terminal the user will see five options to choose from:

 1. Enter Image Name (Ask user to specify the file to process).
 2. List of Filters (List the set of filters available in the class Kernel.java)